You attempted to access a category that is not currently available.

 • Short story collections, up to 180 pages in length, $550

-Veronica will provide detailed comments on your manuscript as well as a cover letter.
-After receiving these files, participants who submit chapbooks and full-length manuscripts may also book phone/video conferences with Veronica at no additional charge.
-We offer 30-minute sessions to writers who submit chapbooks and 45-minute sessions to writers who submit full-length manuscripts.
+Gwen will provide detailed comments on your manuscript as well as a cover letter.
+After receiving these files, participants who submit chapbooks and full-length manuscripts may also book phone/video conferences with Gwen at no additional charge.

 • Single poem or hybrid piece of up to 2 pages: $25